sglavoie/sglavoie.github.io-source/content/tools/0007_surfing-with-qutebrowser.md

 Even though it is based on Python which is a "_slow_" language, most of the libraries and the web engine rely on C++ and the end result is a fast and powerful browser that's totally customizable...
-Not unlike Vim
+Not unlike Vim.
-<i class="fas fa-smile-wink"></i>.

 #### Minimal interface ⇒ more space